 For women with chronic, severe pain from endometriosis that doesn’t dissipate with medication or surgery, your doctor may refer you to pain specialists.
 Treatments can include nerve-pain medications, including antidepressants or anticonvulsants; nerve blocks; nonnarcotic analgesics; and trigger-point injections that decrease inflammation, interrupt pain transmission, and relax muscles.

 Pelvic floor exercises, which help to strengthen the muscles that support the pelvic organs, may also relieve pelvic pain.
 Integrative therapies, including acupuncture, can relieve the pain caused by endometriosis without medication.

 Many women with endometriosis experience infertility.
-Our doctors may refer women and their partners to NYU Langone’s Fertility Center, where nationally renowned fertility experts offer consultation and treatment for a wide range of issues.
+Our doctors may refer women and their partners to our fertitlity experts at NYU Langone’s Fertility Center, and NYU Langone Reproductive Specialists of New York.